MediaWiki Appliance

 This appliance includes all the standard features in TurnKey Core, and on top of that:

-• File uploading and image resizing is supported out of the box (GD library)
+• Out of the box file uploading and image resizing (GD library)

 • Maximum filesize: 2MB